How to enable SiteWALL WAF for your website or Web application

 Step 5: Configuration

-Note : Applications are normally published using the complete CNAME e.g. https://www.yourwebsite.com.
-Many a times the users access the application using Top Level Domain (TLD) e.g. https://yourwebsite.com (without www).
+Applications are accessed using the complete CNAME e.g. https://www.yourwebsite.com.
+Users can also access the application using Top Level Domain (TLD) e.g. https://yourwebsite.com (without www).
 If your website or applications are running (without www) then click on the toggle button to set the Alias to "ON".
 This will enable WAF for both the URL's (https://www.yourwebsite.com and https://yourwebsite.com).

 Step 6: Enabling Security Modules

 Review the notification group selected for each security module to ensure that alerts will be sent to the correct recipients.
-Once verified, click Finish to complete the Add Application wizard.
+Once verified, click Finish to complete the configuration.